 Those homes not involving professionals (and some that do) rely on family, friends, and neighborhood boosters to help staff the homes during the tour.

 The Minneapolis & Saint Paul Home Tour’s theme involves homeowners being present.
 We do understand that one adult may need to focus on being with the children elsewhere during the tour.
 Some children will enjoy helping with the tour for a while.

 2017 Update: We are still in need of homes, particularly in Saint Paul.
 Typically, mid-January is the deadline for nominating a home for that year’s tour.
 This allows time to meet with the homeowners, organize the tour, line up the sponsorships and coordinate all levels of publicity.
 After January 15, homes may be accepted if they help to accomplish geographic distribution, clustering, and other Tour goals.
 Early submissions are encouraged so that they can be seen before January 15.
-The 2015 deadline is January 16.
+The 2016 deadline is indeed January 15.

 Contact Margo Ashmore at firstname.lastname@example.org to receive sponsor information, or call 612-867-4874.
 Sponsorships assure that the tour is professionally organized, managed and promoted.